-Vacation scheme deadline: 31 January 2016
+Vacation scheme deadline: 31 January 2017

 Trainee hopefuls at RPC need a minimum of eight high-grade GCSEs, three high-grade A levels, and an achieved or predicted 2:1 degree.
 Beyond this, graduate resourcing manager Ellinor Davey tells us, the firm is looking for intelligent, ambitious, personable and commercially aware people who are natural leaders and good communicators.

-Davey informs us that “it's not unusual for some of our trainees to have come to us later in life – at the moment we have some who were previously in the army, professional services and skippering yachts.”
+Davey informs us that “it's not unusual for some of our trainees to have come to us later in life –we have some who were previously in the army, professional services and skippering yachts.”
 She advises applicants to not discount any previous work experience too quickly: “A Saturday job working in a shop, for example, can be used to demonstrate your customer and client services skills, communication capability, team work and reliability.”
 That said, legal work experience is compulsory to get a look in here.
 As Davey explains: “You need to show you have a real interest in working for a law firm, and prove that you can seek out opportunities and operate in a commercial environment.
 Legal work experience can include work shadowing, open days and pro bono activities, as well as placements in a law firm.”